 Open end fund managers are forced to focus on performance (after all expenses) as investors can typically fully exit at NAV whenever they like.
 (There are exceptions to open end fund exit freedom, but investors are aware upon entry).
 Consequently, the many tricks that CEF managers play that extract gains for them at shareholder's expense are counterproductive for open end managers - they either expand the Total Expense Ratio or undermine NAV performance.

-Meanwhile, Close End Fund managers like NAOS instigate self-serving changes like taking on debt as their CEFs shrink.
+Meanwhile, Closed End Fund managers like NAOS instigate self-serving changes like taking on debt as their CEFs shrink.
 NAOS's fees expand but the Total Expense Ratio (TER) blows out.

 For example, I demonstrate from its 2021-22 Annual Report, that the debt NAC took on alone added ~2.36% per annum in expenses!
 And actual NAC management fees were over 3.4% of final net assets.
 In totality, NAC advertises a management fee of 1.75% but its true TER for 2021-22 was over 7% (not including performance fees had they applied).
 I explain some of the sheer extraction tricks in the full post: